- The 401(k) is the most popular retirement plan offered by employers

 Outside of bankruptcy, state law will govern whether Solo 401(k) plan assets are safe from creditors.
 Most states will provide protection from creditors outside of the bankruptcy context.

 IRA Financial will take care of setting up your plan.
-The entire process can be handled in a number of ways.
+The entire process can be handled in a number of ways, but the fastest and easiest is via our app.
 This typically takes between 2-10 days to complete.
 Timing largely depends on your current retirement asset custodian and how quickly they move funds to the new plan.

 Our tax and ERISA professionals are on-site greatly reducing the setup time and cost.
 Most importantly, each client of IRA Financial receives a retirement tax professional to help with the establishment of the Plan.